-Every year, more than 1.5 million cataract surgeries are performed in the U.S., making it a huge cash cow for the medical industry.
-But what’s lost in the process is how to prevent cataracts from developing in the first place.
+Every year, millions of cataract surgeries are performed in the US, making it a huge cash cow for the medical industry.
+But what’s lost in the process is how to prevent cataracts in the first place.

-What exactly are cataracts?
-They’re opacities or blind spots in the lens of the eye that progress dramatically as we age.
+Before I share my tips for cataract prevention, it is helpful to understand what cataracts are exactly.
+Cataracts are opacities or blind spots in the lens of the eye that progress dramatically as we age.
 More than half of all Americans older than 65 have cataracts to some degree.
-They take months, or even years, to fully form, resulting in blurred vision, and if left untreated can result in blindness.
+Cataracts take months, or even years, to fully form, resulting in blurred vision, and if left untreated they can result in blindness.

 Take a good multivitamin.
 The Physicians’ Health Study of 17,744 U.S. doctors demonstrated that those taking multivitamins, especially those with high concentrations of antioxidants, had a 27 percent decreased risk of developing cataracts.

-Supplement with vitamins A and C: Vitamins A and C are antioxidants that are highly concentrated in the eyes and help protect against the onslaught of free radicals, which is important for promoting healthy vision.
-The recommended daily dosages are: 5,000 IU of vitamin A and 2,500 mg of vitamin C.
+Supplement with vitamins A and C: Vitamins A and C are antioxidants that are highly concentrated in the eyes and help protect against the onslaught of free radicals, which is important if you want to prevent cataracts and promote healthy vision.
+The recommended daily dosages are: 5,000 IU of vitamin A (as beta-carotene) and 2,500 mg of vitamin C.

 Make sure you’re getting enough lutein and zeaxanthin: A 2008 study found that older women who had the highest levels of lutein and zeaxanthin were about a third less likely to have cataracts.
 I recommend taking 15–30 mg of lutein and 2 mg of zeaxanthin daily.

 Take bilberry: Bilberry acts as a vasodilator, increasing blood flow to the vasculature of the eyes, and increases tissue and capillary wall strength.
 In one study of 50 patients with cataracts, it stopped the progression of the cataracts in 97 percent of the cases.
-The recommended daily dose is 320 mg of a bilberry extract standardized to contain 25 percent anthocyanidins.
+The recommended daily dose is a minimum of 30 mg of a bilberry extract standardized to contain 25 percent anthocyanidins.

-Now it’s your turn: Which of these preventative steps are you taking?
+Now it’s your turn: Which of these steps to prevent cataracts are you taking?